realm/realm-lua-bootcamp/README.md

 -- After the write transaction, the same local
 -- variables can now be used as Realm objects.
 ```

+Write transactions handle operations in a single, idempotent update.
+A transaction is all or nothing.
+Either:
+* All the operations in the transaction succeed, or;
+* If any operation fails, none of the operations complete.

 ## Query Realm Objects